I hope the information I will be providing will help those seeking answers to sometimes difficult questions.

 What Is a Masquerade Ball or Party?

-A masquerade ball is basically an occasion/event or party in which those attending appear in costume wearing a mask.
-Often these kinds of social gatherings, or carnivals as they were called in the day, were a part of 15th century life as elaborate and decadent pageants, or processions celebrating marriage, along with other major medieval social occasions of note.
+A masquerade ball is an occasion, event, or party in which those attending appear in costume wearing a mask.
+Often, these kinds of social gatherings, or carnivals as they were called in the day, were a part of 15th-century life as elaborate and decadent pageants, or processions celebrating marriage, along with other major medieval social occasions of note.

 Why Do You Wear a Mask?

 Masquerade balls were often turned into a game of "guess the guests" because the guests were supposed to conceal their identity with their masks.
 This would create a game that basically required guests to try to guess another guest’s identity.
 Often, the balls would turn into highly entertaining events, as guests would arrive in ever-increasing arrays of humorous and whimsical disguises.

 In the late 1900s in North America, masquerade balls enjoyed a revival of sorts.
 Although for the most part, the formality of the ball and its dancing takes a backseat to the creation of the party atmosphere itself these days.

 Today, the masquerade ball still holds true to its roots with the promise of romantic allure and forbidden fruit.
 Prominently featured in romance novels, modern movies, and, of course, who could forget The Phantom of the Opera?
 The masquerade ball and masquerade mask are finding their way into more than a few weddings and other social gatherings.